EN

 Because Cibes lifts are pitless and shaft-included, actual on-site work in most 80–140 sqm townhouses takes only 5-10 working days.
 No jackhammer, no major structural hacking.

-This is the phase where the contractors come, and the actual work begins.
+This is the phase where the actual lift installation begins and contractors start working on-site.
 This phase worries people the most, but it usually requires less work than the rest.

 Site Clearing and Shaft Preparation